AntonioMrtz/SpotifyElectron/docs/backend/SETUP.md

 1. Enter backend directory

 ```
-cd Backend;
+cd Backend
 ```

-2. Use .env.local renaming it to .env for development or create the enviroment file in root path with the following data.
+2. Rename `.env.local` to `.env` for development or create the enviroment file in root path with the following data.
+More on enviroments [here](Enviroments.md).
+A development-ready `.env` file is also provided in the document.

 ```
 * MONGO_URI= uri for connecting into a MongoDB database ( mongodb://root:root@localhost:27017/ )